mgoblin/STC-programmator/README.md

 Platfromio use [stcgal](https://github.com/grigorig/stcgal/) to upload firmware.

+Jumper J1 should be opened before uploading start.

 1. Connect USB adapter with programmator (see [How to connect programmator section](#How-to-connect-programmator)).
 JP1 jumper should be opened.
 2. Connect programmator to MCU pins.
 Developer boards and many PCB designs have dedicated pins.
 3. Run Platfromio and open your STC project with source code that will be compiled to firmware.